Jon Ossoff: Foreign policy

-Ossoff and U.S. Senator Chris Murphy meet with Greek Minister of Foreign Affairs Nikos Dendias, September 6, 2021.
+Ossoff and U.S. Senator Chris Murphy meet with Greek Minister of Foreign Affairs Nikos Dendias on September 6, 2021.

 Afghanistan

+Ossoff greets South Korean President Yoon Suk Yeol in 2023.

 Ossoff resisted criticizing President Joe Biden for the withdrawal of troops from Afghanistan in August 2021, as other Democratic politicians had at the time, instead stating he was focused on "supporting the State Department and the Department of Defense as they work with limited time to expedite the evacuation" of stranded Americans and American-allied Afghans.
-Ossoff would condemn the subsequent airport attack in Kabul, which killed 13 American military personnel, stating: "I condemn this cowardly and despicable terrorist attack."
+Ossoff condemned the subsequent airport attack in Kabul, which killed 13 American military personnel, stating: "I condemn this cowardly and despicable terrorist attack."

 China

-Ossoff was part of a bipartisan visit to China led by Senate Majority Leader Chuck Schumer (D-New York) in October 2023, where they met with General Secretary of the Chinese Communist Party Xi Jinping in Beijing.
+Ossoff was part of a bipartisan visit to China led by Senate Majority Leader Chuck Schumer in October 2023, where they met with General Secretary of the Chinese Communist Party Xi Jinping in Beijing.
 The delegation also met Director of the Office of the Central Foreign Affairs Commission Wang Yi, Chairman of the Standing Committee of the National People's Congress Zhao Leji, and Party Secretary of Shanghai Chen Jining.

 Israel

+In 2020, Ossoff said he is committed to "the security of Israel as the homeland for the Jewish people" and to strengthening the U.S.–Israel alliance.

 Ossoff led a group of 25 Democratic senators who called for an immediate ceasefire in a joint statement during the 2021 Israel–Palestine crisis.
 The statement said: "Israel has the right to defend itself from Hamas' rocket attacks, in a manner proportionate with the threat its citizens are facing."
-Ossoff has stated Israel's situation holds high importance to him due to him having Orthodox relatives in the country, saying he wishes for "a future where all people in the region live in peace, live in prosperity and have equal rights."
+Ossoff has stated Israel's situation holds high importance to him due to him having Orthodox relatives in the country, saying he wishes for "a future where all people in the region live in peace, live in prosperity, and have equal rights."

-On November 20, 2024, Ossoff was among 19 senators to support resolutions proposed by Senator Bernie Sanders (I-Vermont) that would block U.S. military aid to Israel amidst the Gaza war.
-The resolutions failed to pass but were designed to show Democratic opposition to United States support for Israel in the Gaza war in terms of the approach taken by Israel.
+On November 20, 2024, Ossoff was among 19 senators who supported resolutions proposed by Senator Bernie Sanders which would have blocked U.S. military aid to Israel amidst the Gaza war.
+The resolutions failed to pass but were designed to show Democratic opposition to President Biden's and the United States' support for Israel in the Gaza war.

-In April 2025, Ossoff voted against a pair of resolutions from Sen. Bernie Sanders to withhold billions of dollars in offensive weapons sales and other military aid to Israel in April 2025.
-Ossoff repeatedly has stressed the importance of the U.S.-Israel relationship as "ironclad."
+In April 2025, Ossoff voted against a pair of resolutions from Sen. Bernie Sanders to withhold billions of dollars in offensive weapons sales and other military aid to Israel.
+Ossoff has publicly acknowledged the importance of the U.S.-Israel relationship as "ironclad," but does not believe in the position of unconditional American support.

+In July 2025, Ossoff voted to prohibit a sale of 20,000 fully automatic rifles to Israel.

+Iran

+Ossoff has criticized the 2026 Iran war.
+He said the war caused "skyrocketing inflation" and "massive damage to our reputation."
+In March 2026, he voted for a War Powers Resolution designed to limit President Trump's, or any other president's, ability to use military force in Iran unless congressional authorization was obtained.